Willowmoon/Project-4/planning/project-worksheet.md

 ### MVP/PostMVP
 #### MVP:
 - Get user name and display in header.
-- Query options and custom tailor questions.
 - Save voice recording of answer with question specific name.
+- Allow users to go back and forward between questions.
+- Make program incredibly accessible for older target audience.

 #### PostMVP:
 - Auto download answer after each question if button checked.
 - Integrate Facebook chat or gmail to save recordings by sending to self.
 - Login through Google or Facebook to save question currently on.
-- Make program incredibly accessible for older target audience
+- Query options and custom tailor questions.
 - Custom question option.

 ## Components: